tringular/Basic_minimal/README.md

 # Sternstunden

-## Idea

-Processes of stopping, pausing and sustaining

-I believe in the equality of all beings and a holistic, body and mind altering approach as key towards a future worth living.

-## Manifestation
+## Idea & Manifestation

-Sternstunden make basic Shiatsu practice and creative conversation accessible to everyone.
+Sternstunden make basic Shiatsu practice and creational conversations accessible to everyone.

-By means of single sessions, workshops and podcast series to listen to (coming sson) I contribute to the development of a healthy and balanced environment with the individual at it's centre.
+In single sessions, workshops and podcast series Sternstunden contribute to the development of a healthy and balanced environment with the individual at it's centre.

+Sternstunden builds on the equality of all beings.
+The of growth of consciousness with body and speech as vehicles to the outside world, is key to create a pluralistic future that is worth living.
+Therefore, Sternstunden combine themes of modern society with spiritual practice.

 ### Shiatsu

 Shiatsu is a flowing massage originating in Japan.
 It has positive effects on your wellbeing by balancing your energy system.

-In a regular Shiatsu session your body receives treatment by means of the practitioner's weight through her palms and thumbs.
+In a Shiatsu session your body receives treatment by means of the practitioner's weight through her palms and thumbs.
 Depending on your individual need the treatment works from your surfacing tissues deep into your subconscious mind, thereby helping to heal what needs to be healed.

 Each treatment is unique and evolves during the session.